nullism/subvertise/README.md

 ### Windows Installer

-So far I've only created a Windows installer for release [v1.1.2](https://github.com/nullism/subvertise/releases/tag/v1.1.2).
+There's now a Windows installer for release [v1.1.2](https://github.com/nullism/subvertise/releases/tag/v1.1.2).

 Just download the setup file and run it.
-You'll need to run it as "Administrator" on Windows 7.
+You may need to run it as "Administrator" on Windows 7.

+### Linux AppImage

+A portable AppImage for 64 bit Linux exists here [v1.1.2](https://github.com/nullism/subvertise/releases/tag/v1.1.2).

 # Frequently Asked Questions